-In terms of market characteristics, the coefficient on the interest rate change is negative, indicating that households are less likely to purchase when interest rates rise.
-The coefficient on the median house price is also negative, indicating that borrowers are less likely to purchase in higher priced markets.
-The hazard ratio for the renter-to-owner cost measure is positive, indicating that if rents are high relative to owner costs, households are more likely to purchase a home.
-Finally, the coefficient on the appreciation rate in home prices is negative, indicating that rising prices decrease the probability of renters purchasing a home.
+In terms of market characteristics, the coefficient on the interest rate change is negative, indicating that when interest rates rise households are less likely to purchase.
+The coefficient for the median house price is also negative, indicating that borrowers are less likely to purchase in higher priced markets.
+The hazard ratio for the renter-to-owner cost measure is positive, indicating that if rents are high relative to owners costs, households are more likely to purchase a home.
+Finally, the appreciation rate in home prices is negative, indicating that rising prices decrease the probability of renters purchasing a home.

 The wealth measure of most interest for this study is liquid financial assets.
 This variable was included in the model in a series of splines designed to allow the slope to vary for different ranges of this variable.
-The first and last splines are not statistically significant, indicating that little association exists between the probability of becoming a homeowner and either negative liquid wealth or levels of wealth above \$20,000.
+The first and last splines are not statistically significant, indicating that there is little association between the probability of becoming a homeowner and either negative liquid wealth or levels of wealth above \$20,000.
 The middle three splines are all statistically significant.
-The hazard ratio of the second spline, measuring liquid wealth between \$1 and \$999, is the largest in magnitude, at 1.41.
-Because liquid wealth is measured in thousands of dollars, this hazard ratio indicates that households with \$1,000 in liquid wealth are 41 percent more likely than households with no liquid wealth to purchase a home.
-The hazard ratio for the next spline is also greater than 1 but, at 1.05, is much smaller.
+The hazard ratio of the second spline, measuring liquid wealth between \$1 and \$999, is the largest in magnitude at 1.41.
+Since liquid wealth is measured in thousands of dollars, this hazard ratio indicates that households with \$1,000 in liquid wealth are 41 percent more likely than households with no liquid wealth to purchase a home.
+The hazard ratio for the next spline is also greater than one, but is much smaller at 1.05.
 This hazard ratio indicates that for every \$1,000 in liquid financial assets between \$1,000 and \$5,000, the probability of homeownership increases by 5 percent.
-Finally, the spline for liquid wealth between \$5,000 and \$19,999 is also positive but is just slightly larger than 1.
-Thus, for every \$1,000 in liquid assets between \$5,000 and \$20,000, the probability of buying a home increases by a little more than 1 percent.
-The insignificance of the coefficient on wealth above \$20,000 suggests that, at this level of wealth, households are generally unconstrained by wealth in choosing whether to purchase a home.
+Finally, the spline for liquid wealth between \$5,000 and \$19,999 is also positive, but is just slightly larger than one.
+Thus, for every \$1,000 in liquid assets between \$5,000 and \$20,000 the probability of buying a home increases by a little more than 1 percent.
+The insignificance of the coefficient on wealth above \$20,000 suggests that at this level of wealth, households are generally unconstrained by wealth in choosing whether to purchase a home.
 As a result, additional wealth above \$20,000 has no impact on this decision.

-These results suggest that the biggest impact on the probability of becoming a homeowner is from having some initial positive liquid assets.
-The impact of additional liquid assets, although still positive, is much smaller.
-One concern with this result, however, is that it may be that the most common reason for a household to begin accumulating savings is because it has decided to pursue homeownership.
-In that case, households that have decided to purchase a home would be identified by the accumulation of savings.
-That is, the presence of savings is a flag for a desire to be a homeowner as much as it is an indication of an ability to overcome a wealth barrier to homeownership.
-This situation would be problematic for the purpose of simulating the impact of downpayment assistance on the probability of becoming a homeowner because the mere availability of financial assistance would not be expected to create the desire to become a homeowner.
+These results suggest that the biggest impact on the probability of becoming a homeowner is from having some initial positive liquid assets.25 The impact of additional liquid assets, while still positive, is much smaller.
+However, one concern with this result is that it may be that the most common reason for a household to begin accumulating savings is because they have decided to pursue homeownership.
+In that case, households who have decided to purchase a home would be identified by the accumulation of savings.
+That is, the presence of savings is a flag for a desire to be a homeowner as much as it is an indication of an ability to overcome a wealth barrier to homeownership.26 This situation would be problematic for the purpose of simulating the impact of downpayment assistance on the probability of becoming a homeowner as the mere availability of financial assistance would not be expected to create the desire to become a homeowner.
 Yet, that may be what the addition of liquid assets is in part simulating.
-Unfortunately, we cannot distinguish these effects in our results.
+Unfortunately, in our results we cannot distinguish these effects.